-Post Job
+Post job

-A call center specialist is a professional who interacts with customers over the phone to ensure smooth transactions and answer customer queries.
+A call center specialist is an individual who interacts with customers over the phone to ensure smooth transactions and answer customer queries.
 Call center specialists provide customer service through the phone and handle complaints under the company's guidance and with professionalism and courtesy.
 They must verify the information for incoming orders and enter them into the database with accuracy.
 Call center specialists should maintain the call center database and must regularly update the contact log.
 They must also report malfunctioning equipment and software to their supervisors.

 • Manage and troubleshoot applications and printers across exchange servers.